DopamineDriven/wcd-ssr-ssg/README.md

 - metadata of every md file is handled by gray-matter and passed as props to the pages

 ## Tailwindcss
+- Purge
+    - Tailwind has a purge option which removes unused css
+        - this controls the generated stylesheet's filesize
 - Width
     - https://tailwindcss.com/docs/width/
 - Height